 Designed to find most types of coins, jewelry, etc., while eliminating trash items such as iron and foil.
 High-Res Iron Discrimination level has been preset to 35 to exclude most iron targets.
-In addition, one pixel of foil and two pixels in the pulltab range have been excluded.
+In addition, one pixel of foil has been excluded.
 Be aware that most pulltabs and pieces of tabs have not been eliminated from detection as these trash items have conductivities similar to small coins and jewelry.